developer-portal/content/tools/docker/docker-2.md

 ## Creating an image

-If you change anything (like install new packages in the above example with Bash) in the running container and exit the container the changes are not automatically saved into the fedora image.
+If you change anything (like install new packages in the above example with Bash) in the running container and exit the container the changes are not automatically saved into the Fedora image.
 If you want to save them in an image, use [docker commit](https://docs.docker.com/userguide/dockerimages/#updating-and-committing-an-image).

 Another option how to create an image is by building it from Dockerfile, see below.

 ## Writing a Dockerfile

 There are already existing Dockerfiles in [Fedora-Dockerfiles](https://github.com/fedora-cloud/Fedora-Dockerfiles) repository.
 You can use them as examples for creating your own Dockerfile.
 Each directory contains a Dockerfile and a README with instructions how to build the image and run a container from it.

-A Dockerfile content can be as simple as
+A Dockerfile content can be as simple as:

 ```
 FROM fedora:latest